armory/docs/content/en/docs/spinnaker-user-guides/policy-engine-use.md

 ---
-title: Use Policy Engine with the Armory Platform
+title: Use Policy Engine with Armory Enterprise
 linkTitle: Use Policy Engine
 description: >
   Add policies to your Open Policy Agent (OPA) instance for Spinnaker to use when it performs validation to make sure your pipelines meet your policy requirements.